measurement-factory/anubis/README.md

   The bot will not attempt to merge this PR again even if it is reopened.
 The bot never removes this label.

-All labels, except `M-cleared-for-merge` and `M-merged`, are ignored by the bot itself!
+All labels except `M-failed-staging-checks`, `M-failed-staging-other`, `M-cleared-for-merge`, and `M-merged` are ignored by Anubis!
 Humans may find them useful when determining the current state of a PR.

 ## Commit message